woongzeyi/woongzeyi/README.md

 # Howdy! 👋

-Im a teenage developer that focuses on back-end development using Rust and Python, and am recently interested in contributing to open-source projects to get real-world experiences.
+Im a teenage developer that focuses on back-end development using Kotlin, Rust and Python, and am recently interested in contributing to open-source projects to get real-world experiences.

 - 🔭 I’m currently working on an in-house competition system from my school
 - 🌱 I’m currently learning Python FastAPI and C/C++